-- cube_func The cube factory function. - input_cubes An optional sequence of input cube datasets, must be provided if in- put_cube_schema is not. - input_cube_schema (CubeSchema) An optional input cube schema, must be provided if input_cubes is not. - input_var_names A sequence of variable names - input_params Optional dictionary with processing parameters passed to cube_func. - output_var_name (str) Optional name of the output variable, defaults to 'output'. - output_var_dtype Optional numpy datatype of the output variable, defaults to 'float32'. - output_var_attrs Optional metadata attributes for the output variable. - vectorize (bool) Whether all input_cubes have the same variables which are concatenated and passed as vectors to cube_func.
-Not implemented yet. - cube_asserted (bool) If False, cube will be verified, otherwise it is expected to be a valid cube.
+• cube_func - The cube factory function.

+- input_cubes An optional sequence of input cube datasets, must be provided if in-put_cube_schema is not. - input_cube_schema (CubeSchema) An optional input cube schema, must be provided if input_cubes is not.
+Will be ignored if input_cubes is provided. :param input_var_names: A sequence of variable names :param input_params: Optional dictionary with processing parameters passed to cube_func. :param output_var_name: Optional name of the output variable, defaults to 'output'. :param output_var_dtype: Optional numpy datatype of the output variable, defaults to 'float32'. :param output_var_attrs: Optional metadata attributes for the output variable. :param vectorize: Whether all input_cubes have the same variables which are concatenated and passed as vectors to cube_func.
+Not implemented yet.

+Parameters cube_asserted - If False, cube will be verified, otherwise it is expected to be a valid cube.